Mjz86/c_colon/README.md

 - context-type in the signature:

- has to have a promise-type declared inside it , the promise type is the callee facing context type ( because the callee always knows its coroutine status, it can always know if its the context type or the promise type as the context type , on each resume , the promise type is refreshed with new caller facing context types , but the promise within manages the callee.
+1. has to have a promise-type ( dependent on function signature ) declared inside it , the promise type is the callee facing context type ( because the callee always knows its coroutine status, it can always know if its the context type or the promise type as the context type , on each resume , the promise type is refreshed with new caller facing context types , but the promise within manages the callee.
+2. has to have a context-type-coro-return ( independant of the function signature) to be returned from a resume.

+3. the promise  function's :
+  - first function  that is called once resumed :
+  `promise_resumed(this promise&  self,in is_cancled) context-type;`

+- last function that is called resulting in suspension: note that the reason for using references instead of inout here is because the callee will probably throw , resulting in the drop of inout , but references don't drop self on throw.
+  `promise_suspend(this promise& self,bool& is_cancled )context-type->context-type-coro-return;`

 - cancelation grantees:
 any catch block who doesn't result in a throw in all code paths and is mayreturn will be ill-formed unless its unsafe(ignore-cancelation) specified.